TheAgentCompany/TheAgentCompany/workspaces/tasks/ml-generate-gradcam/checkpoints.md

 ## Checkpoint 2 (6pt)

-Agent correctly predicts the predicted class and why the model predicted it.
+Agent explain what regions the model focused on while making the prediction.

 ## Checkpoint 3 (1pt)